 1. What is LLMOps, and why is it important for enterprises?

-LLMOps (Large Language Model Operations) is the practice of managing the lifecycle of large language models – from prompt tuning and deployment to monitoring and governance.
+LLMOps (Large Language Model Operations) is the process of managing the full lifecycle of large language models covering deployment, monitoring, tuning, and governance.

 2. How is LLMOps different from MLOps?

-3. What are some real-world use cases of LLMOps in enterprise environments?
+3. What are some real-world use cases of LLMOps in enterprises?

 4. What are the key components of a scalable LLMOps architecture?